SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

   like an attribute.
   For example XXX

-- Expansion works the same way as for freestanding macros.
+- Expansion works the same way as for expression macros.

 - Example of a macro and its expanded form.